eweitz/ideogram/api.md

 ## dataDir
 String.
 Optional.
 Default: "../data/bands/native/".
 Absolute or relative URL of the directory containing data needed to draw banded chromosomes.
 Example in [GeneExpressionAging/ideogram](https://ncbi-hackathons.github.io/GeneExpressionAging/ideogram).

+## demarcateCollinearChromosomes
+Boolean.
+Optional.
+Default: true.
+Whether to demarcate colllinear chromosomes.
+Puts a dark border around the perimeter of each track-chromosomes block in track sets for chromosomes arranged in collinear geometry.
+Example in [Geometry, collinear](https://eweitz.github.io/ideogram/geometry-collinear).

 ## geometry
 String.
 Optional.
 Use "geometry: collinear" to arrange all chromosomes in one line, unlike the usual parallel view.
 Example in [Geometry, collinear](https://eweitz.github.io/ideogram/geometry-collinear).